KamilMarszalek/dobble/README.md

 ## Author: Kamil Marszałek

 ## Overview
-My assignment was to implement <span style="color: red;"><b>Dobble Game</b></span>.
-I had to enable user to choose:
+My assignment was to implement <b>Dobble Game</b>.
+I had to enable the user to choose:
-* how many computer player's to play with (from 1 to 3),
+* how many computer players to play with (from 1 to 3),
 * what difficulty level (from 1 to 3),
 * how many symbols should be on a card (from 3 to 8).
 Cards should be generated according to Dobble Game algorithm.
 Game begins with shuffling and dealing.
-Also one card is chosen to be middlecard.
+Also, one card is chosen to be middlecard.
-Instead of using images I decided to use numbers in polish.
+Instead of using images, I decided to use numbers in Polish.
-User have to write a common symbol or click on it depending on which gamemode he choosed:
+The user has to write a common symbol or click on it depending on which gamemode he chose:
 * terminal version (main.py)
 * pygame version (ui_pygame.py)
 Computer players automatically after appropriate amount of time put their card on the middlecard.